niplav/site/masturbation_and_attractiveness.md

 This reasoning is imperfect, because it may very well be that masturbation is an adaption that was useful in environments with low numbers of people, but is not very adaptive in industrialized, anonymous and big societies where not reproduction, but sex is the most important consideration.
+For example, it could be true that masturbation keeps the sperm count high, but has negative side-effects on attractiveness (such as dry skin).

 Existing Literature
 -------------------